You must have:

-- have resided in the Christchurch City Council district for at least 12 months and have registered their dog/s in Christchurch
+- resided in the Christchurch City Council district for at least 12 months and have registered your dogs in Christchurch.

-- have paid dog registration fees on or before 31 July for the last two years
+- paid your dog registration fees on or before 31 July for the last two years.

-- have all dogs micro-chipped in accordance with the Dog Control Act 1996, including providing the microchip number/s to the Council
+- all dogs microchipped in accordance with the Dog Control Act 1996, including providing the microchip numbers to the Council.

-- have a licence to keep multiple dogs (more than two) on their property (if applicable)
+- a licence to keep more than two dogs on their property (if applicable).

-- had a dog that has been found at large, been uncontrolled, returned or impounded by Council Animal Management staff
+- had a dog found at large, been uncontrolled, returned or impounded by Council Animal Management staff.